-I am a lecturer in archaeology, specialising in the archaeology of medieval Britain and the analysis of ceramics.
+I am professor of medieval archaeology, specialising in the archaeology of medieval Britain and the analysis of ceramics.
 My research seeks to use material culture to understand how people coped with and experienced change, and how the roots of contemporary society are planted in the medieval period.
 For example, my research into diet examines how communities adapted to social and political change in the early medieval period and my analysis of medieval rural material culture considers how the development of commercial attitudes can be seen in the archaeological record.
 My work also applies archaeological theory (particularly ‘non-representational’ theories such as Assemblage Theory and Actor-Network Theory) to important archaeological questions.
 I also examine the relationship between historical text and the archaeological record.
-I am currently co-Editor of the journal Medieval Ceramics.

 Honours and awards

 PI: UKRI funded project: ENDURE: Urban Life in a Time of Crisis

 Co-Investigator, Leverhulme Trust funded project Living Standards and Material Culture in English Rural Households 1300-1600

 Recipient of grant from the Royal Archaeological Insitute Tony Clark Fund (2016)